Like to listen? Click here

 One meaning of “anthropos”, or human being, is “to look up”.

 Any creative process worth its salt has interludes where we gain and lose perspective.
-Meditation practice can streamline a gentle return to your vantage point.
+Taking a breathe streamlines a gentle return to an energetic vantage point.

-When it’s time to befriend the intensity of your inner life, to integrate yourself into your daily experiences and encounters in a more intentional way or taste self-kindness, meditation is an option.
-As a longtime practitioner, I am a fan.
+When it’s time to befriend the intensity of your inner life, to integrate yourself into your daily encounters with a bit more intention or have a taste of self-kindness, unplugging via simply looking up at one end of the spectrum, or meditating at the other, is an option.
+(As a longtime meditator, I am a fan).

 Secreted in every confusion, self-doubt or unmanaged strength is the opportunity to train the mind.
-A nice place to begin is by considering your mindset as the inner friend, even though it can feel more like an inner elf/diva/dictator/dominatrix.
+A nice place to begin is by considering your mindset as the inner friend, though at times it feels more like an inner elf/diva or dictator/dominatrix.

 A client from six years ago, recently returned for a refresher.
 Greg had jumped ship from successfully managing a UX team to entrepreneurship; he now ran his own agency.
 Calling his business building adventure intense, is putting it mildly.

-Asking him about this, it was a sweet surprise to learn he had!
+Asking him about this, it was sweet surprise to learn he had done exactly this.
 Without missing a beat, Greg recited a favorite of his:

 tsunu mo oshi